 - Submit Documents at VAC: On your scheduled date, visit the VAC with all required documents, including the original passport and printed confirmation pages.

 - Track Application Status: Use the CEAC website or your CGI Federal profile to track the status of your application.
-The CGI portal (USTRAVELDOCS) tracks appointment and passport return.
+The CGI portal (USTRAVELDOCS) tracks appointments and passport returns.

 - Receive Your Passport: Once your visa is approved, you will be notified about the method for passport pickup or delivery based on your selected option.